Auto-fill Logins on iOS

 Open your device's web browser and navigate to a website that you're not currently signed in to.

 Scroll down and tap the Bitwarden option:

-A Bitwarden screen will slide up on your device and will list matching Login items for the website.
+A Bitwarden screen will slide up on your device and will list matching logins for the website.
 Tap the item to auto-fill.

-If there are no Login items listed, it’s probably because there isn’t an item in your Vault with a matching URI.
+If there are no logins listed, it's probably because there isn't a login in your vault with a matching URI.